 Jobs usually start agent runs using job schedules.
 A job can consist of one or more job schedules and the job will not complete before all schedules have completed.
-Each job schedule can start multiple agent runs, and a job schedule is not completed before all agent runs have completed.
+Each job schedule can start multiple agents runs, and a job schedule is not completed before all agent runs have completed.

 Jobs can also be started directly from the Agent Repository page.
 If a job is started with performance sessions, the job will not complete before all sessions have completed, and exported data from all sessions will be combined into a single data file.
 If you start an agent as a single run with performance sessions, each session will be considered an individual run and each session will export its own data.

 Only one job can be configured for each agent, and one agent can only have one active job run.